funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

 Or, if there are very few unique integer values one can also use dictionary encoding.
 On the other hand, floats are "infinite".

-**Common floating point compression algorithm assumes that floats that are closer to one another in terms of absolute values, are also closer to one another in terms of their binary representations.
-While this might hold true in certain cases but in general this is not true.**
+**Common floating point compression algorithm assumes that floats that are closer to one another in terms of absolute values, are also closer to one another in terms of their binary representations**.

+While this might hold true in certain cases but in general this is not true.

-But anyways, our focus for this post will be on `XOR compression`, which works on this assumption.
+But anyways, our focus for this post will be on **XOR compression**, which works on this assumption.

 But first lets understand how floating point numbers are represented in binary.
 We will take the example of `64-bit floats` as this was the most commonly used format in our work.